BitBagCommerce/SyliusShippingExportPlugin/README.md

 The implementation limits to writing a shipping provider gateway configuration form, one event listener and webservice access layer.

 If you are curious about the details of this plugin, read [this blog post](https://bitbag.shop/blog/bitbag-shipping-export-plugin-simple-way-to-control-shipments-in-your-online-store).

+## Functionalities

+If you are curious about the details of this plugin and its finctionalities, check [this file](https://github.com/BitBagCommerce/SyliusShippingExportPlugin/blob/master/doc/functionalities.md).

 ## Installation